micha/resty/README.markdown

 Per-Host/Per-Method Curl Configuration Files
 --------------------------------------------

+Resty supports a per-host/per-method configuration file to help you with frequently used curl options.
+Each host (including the port) can have its own configuration file in the _~/.resty_ directory.
+The file format is

+      GET [arg] [arg] ...
+      PUT [arg] [arg] ...
+      POST [arg] [arg] ...
+      DELETE [arg] [arg] ...

+Where the `arg`s are curl command line arguments.
+Each line can specify arguments for that HTTP verb only, and all lines are optional.

-If you find yourself using the same curl options over and over, you can save them in a file and resty will pass them to curl for you.
-Suppose you find yourself doing this all the time:
+So, suppose you find yourself using the same curl options over and over.
+You can save them in a file and resty will pass them to curl for you.
+Say this is a frequent pattern for you:

       resty localhost:8080
       GET /Blah -H "Accept: application/json"